 It’s not just about giving tools to dealers, although that is key in today’s ever larger and more complex digital tool landscape.
 It’s also about building high levels of trust, through credibility, reliability, and intimacy, while not betraying trust through excessive displays of self-motivation.

-Ultimately, the key is this for heavy equipment manufacturers: you can’t make dealers sell your product, but by providing digital sales tools, you can make your products easier for them to sell.
+Ultimately, the key is this for heavy equipment manufacturers: you can’t make dealers sell your product, but by providing mobile sales tools, you can make your products easier for them to sell.